Train lights: History

 The earliest trains did not run at night, but the need for running trains at night soon became apparent.
 In the United States, early records of headlight usage date back to 1832: that year, Horatio Allen devised the first known locomotive headlight - though his "headlight" consisted of a burning pile of wood on a flatcar, followed by a giant reflector on a second flatcar, pushed by a locomotive.
 While this method of illumination was impractical, other experimentation continued.
 One early method was to hang a number of lanterns off the front of a locomotive.
+In 1892 Clement E. Stretton writing in The Locomotive Engine and Its Development claimed that the Stockton & Darlington Railway locomotive No.23 Wilberforce which was delivered in 1832 had a coal basket that acted as a head and tail lamp.

 In the later 1830s, the first proper train headlight was built by two mechanics in New York: a box made of sheet metal and incorporating a reflector.
 Mass production of locomotive headlights was started in 1838 in that state, and by 1850 they were a common sight on trains in the United States.
 By the dawn of the American Civil War, nearly every locomotive in the country was equipped with a headlight.

 Despite experiments and advances in headlight technology in the 1800s, the very idea of using headlights on trains was for a long time controversial.
 As late as 1886, a railroad official in the United States was quoted as saying "On a road engine the headlight is of no earthly use to the engineer; it obstructs his vision so that he cannot see his switch lights, and I think that every thinking engineer will come to the conclusion that he would rather run in the night without a lamp, than with it, as he can see better in the dark".

 Early headlights were fueled by oil, though kerosene-fueled headlights were developed as well in the 1850s.
 The discovery of electricity soon led to experiments with using it to power locomotive lights, with the first-known example, a battery operated light, being tested in Russia in 1874.
 In 1883, a railroad company in France also experimented with electrical lights, but the first example to go into production was designed by an American inventor in 1897.
 In 1915, the United States Congress passed a law mandating every train be equipped with an electric headlight, ending all debate about their utility.
 Twin-sealed beam headlights were also invented after the end of World War II, and they were designed in a way where two lightbulbs are installed in one headlamp.